Business Tourism Improvement District Background

 A Message from the Executive Director

 It is important to understand that this year’s budget must remain flexible as we continue to adapt to a fluid financial situation and ever-changing rules and restrictions on businesses and events.
-The travel industry has never seen a catastrophe of this magnitude and length, but we will bounce back!

-As we look back on this unprecedented year, we’re grateful to the Bishop lodging community for embracing and supporting the BTID.
+We are very grateful to the Bishop lodging community for embracing and supporting the BTID.
 We’re also grateful to chamber members, community supporters, City of Bishop and County of Inyo for believing that if we pool our resources, we can effectively promote our destination for the benefit of all.

 Bishop on the Move – by Civitas